 Starting October 2016, British Airways, in partnership with AirPortr, London’s on-demand luggage transfer service company, became the first airline in the world to offer the AirPortr +Bag Check-In service, a remote check-in and bag collection service for British Airways customers flying out of Heathrow, Gatwick, and London City Airport.
 The AirPortr + Bag Check-In service costs from £30 for the first bag to/from Central London., and each additional bag costs only £10 per bag (regardless of weight and size, but the bag weight and size must be within the airline’s allowance).

-From January 11, 2017, British Airways will no longer be serving complimentary food menu on domestic and short-haul flights in Economy cabins ( UK Domestic and Euro Traveller) on flights to and from London Heathrow and Gatwick.
-Instead, partnering with another iconic British brand, Marks & Spencer, Economy class passengers will be offered a new ‘M&S on board’ menu, with a wide selection of sandwiches, savoury snacks and sweet treats available for purchase at prices under £5 (from just £1 to £4.95, and customers can pay with Avios, Executive Club card, or debit/credit card).
-The ‘M&S on board’ menu will also be introduced on flights to/from London City and London Stansted in summer 2017.
+From 2017, British Airways no longer be serves complimentary food menu on domestic and short-haul flights in Economy cabins (UK Domestic and Euro Traveller).
+Instead, partnering with another iconic British brand, Marks & Spencer, Economy class passengers will be offered a new ‘M&S on board’ menu, with a wide selection of sandwiches, savory snacks and sweet treats available for purchase at prices under £5 (from just £1 to £4.95, and customers can pay with Avios or debit/credit card).

 The first fatal incident involving British Airways happened in November, 1974, when British Airways Flight 870 from Dubai to Heathrow was hijacked, one hostage being killed before the hijackers surrendered.